cs231n/cs231n.github.io/neural-networks-2.md

 **In practice**, the current recommendation is to use ReLU units and use the `w = np.random.randn(n) * sqrt(2.0/n)`, as discussed in [He et al.](http://arxiv-web3.library.cornell.edu/abs/1502.01852).

+<a name='batchnorm'></a>
 **Batch Normalization**.
 A recently developed technique by Ioffe and Szegedy called [Batch Normalization](http://arxiv.org/abs/1502.03167) alleviates a lot of headaches with properly initializing neural networks by explicitly forcing the activations throughout a network to take on a unit gaussian distribution at the beginning of the training.
 The core observation is that this is possible because normalization is a simple differentiable operation.
 In the implementation, applying this technique usually amounts to insert the BatchNorm layer immediately after fully connected layers (or convolutional layers, as we'll soon see), and before non-linearities.
 We do not expand on this technique here because it is well described in the linked paper, but note that it has become a very common practice to use Batch Normalization in neural networks.
 In practice networks that use Batch Normalization are significantly more robust to bad initialization.
+Additionally, batch normalization can be interpreted as doing preprocessing at every layer of the network, but integrated into the network itself in a differentiably manner.
+Neat!

 <a name='reg'></a>
 ### Regularization